silnrsi/wstr/src/content/docs/scrlang/unicode/ranj-unicode.md

 lastUpdated: 2025-09-16
 ---

-The Ranjana script is not yet in Unicode.
-The script has a tentative allocation at U+11500..U+1157F in the [Roadmap to the SMP](http://www.unicode.org/roadmaps/smp/) for the Unicode Standard.
+The Ranjana script is slated to go into Unicode 14.0.
+The script has an allocation at U+11500..U+1157F in the [Roadmap to the SMP](http://www.unicode.org/roadmaps/smp/) for the Unicode Standard.

 ## Proposals and documents